Skip to Main Content

 Regardless, taxpayers should consult their local government’s site to verify the income taxes that apply to their unique situation.

 When income taxes are due varies among the states that collect them.
-For most, taxpayers must file their state tax returns for 2023 by April 18.
-(The federal tax deadline, on the other hand, is April 15.)
+For most, taxpayers must file their state tax returns for 2024 by April 15.
 Keep the following information in mind for states with less common due dates:

 Louisiana May 15